Guysuez/FinalProjguy/README.md

 kubectl get pods -l env

-if you ran the yml file given in answer 2, you must change the yml! it is a deployment with labels and the deployment will act upon the desired state.
+if you applied the yml file given in answer 2, you must change the yml! it is a deployment with labels and the deployment will act upon the desired state defined by the yml.

 13. Let’s add the label app=nginx for all the pods and verify (using kubectl)

 kubectl label --all app=nginx

+to verify:

+kubectl get pods -L app

 14. Get all the nodes with labels (if using minikube you would get only master node)
 15. Label the worker node nodeName=nginxnode